 • Micro-payments – Where you pay per piece

 A lot of travel writers started off with strong photography backgrounds.
 Others, had to learn the hard way.

-A popular site is Shutterstock which is a database of photos which brands can purchase for a fee.
+A popular site tos ell your images is Shutterstock.
 As a photographer, you get a commission every time someone downloads your image.